DerrickhSun/ProjectArk/README.md

 The characters have the following special attacks:
  - Shielder can block attacks and other characters
- - Vampire can attack from afar
+ - Vampire can attack from afar and heal
- - Silverash can land a hit with high knockback and damage
+ - Silverash can attack for increased damage with longer range

 Potential improvements: